-There is a much lower risk of hip dislocation after anterior surgery, so there are fewer precautions.
+There are different precautions after anterior surgery.
 Your physical therapist will teach you how to move safely.
 For example, while you're healing, the therapist may suggest that you:

-- Do not step backwards or bend backwards.
+- Do not step backward or bend backward.

 - Do not turn your leg too far out to the side.
 Keep your toes pointing forward or slightly in.